Explore the Speakers

 Bridging Primary and Secondary Mathematics teaching - focus on supporting SEND and PP students

-This working group will develop shared transition materials to support continuity in mathematics from KS2 to KS3, with a particular focus on SEND and Pupil Premium pupils needs.
-Resources will promote aligned curriculum expectations, inclusive teaching approaches, and consistent use of representations and language to support successful progression.
-Aim is to create teaching resources for Number topics.
+This working group will develop shared transition materials to support continuity in Mathematics from KS2 to KS3, with a particular focus on SEND and Pupil Premium pupils needs.
+Resources will promote aligned curriculum expectations, inclusive teaching approaches and consistent use of representations and language to support successful progression.
+The aim is to create teaching resources for Number topics.

 Teachers